mighty-gerbils/gerbil/doc/guide/intro.md

 The `:std/db/leveldb` library provides support for [LevelDB](https://en.wikipedia.org/wiki/LevelDB), while the `:std/db/lmdb` library provides support for [LMDB](https://en.wikipedia.org/wiki/LMDB).
-The libraries are not built by default, as they have foreign dependencies, so you need to enable them for your installation in `$GERBIL_HOME/src/std/build-features.ss`.
+The libraries are not built by default, as they have foreign dependencies, so you need to enable them for your installation in `$GERBIL_HOME/src/std/build-features.ss`, by editing it or using e.g. the `--enable-leveldb` and `--enable-lmdb` options to `./configure`, before you build Gerbil.

 For example, here we use the LevelDB library for some simple operations:
 ```scheme